-Many supplements are contaminated and its always the athlete’s responsibility to be aware of what they are consuming and to avoid an inadvertent anti-doping rule violation.
-Please refer to the Australian Sports Anti-Doping Authority’s (ASADA’s) Supplement Page and the ASADA Clean Sport App for information on the risks of supplements and resources on how to check your substances.
+Quite often supplements are contaminated and it is the athlete’s responsibility to be aware of what they are consuming and to avoid an inadvertent anti-doping rule violation.
+More information on Suppliments is at the ASADA Supplements in Sport page.

 Information and Investigations

-Powerlifting is an at-risk sport for doping and is placed in the often problematic gym and fitness world.
-The Australian Sports Anti-Doping Authority (ASADA) has strong investigatory powers and can pursue doping matters in co-operation with other law enforcement agencies.
+Powerlifting is an at-risk sport for doping and is situated in the often problematic gym and fitness world.
+ASADA has strong investigatory powers and can pursue doping matters in co-operation with other law enforcement agencies.
 Your information can help Australia’s anti-doping program – please look at ASADA’s Intelligence page for how you can report confidentially.